RaphaelEDiener/presentations/on_language_design.md

 }
 ```

-In the septup above we can clearly see what the problem is.
+In the setup above we can clearly see what the problem is.
 To understand that `some_function` can error,
 the programmer must know that `other_function` calls `third_function`,
 and under what circumstances `third_function` can fail.

-This hierachy only has 3 levels, but given the size of code bases,
+This hierarchy only has 3 levels, but given the size of code bases,
 this seems a laughable small example and not even close in complexity,
 to real code.
 Throwing exception is a bad idea.
 Always.